Limpanfx/Project-ALL/Anime and manga/Characters/README.md

 [Power 2]: [Explanation and evidence]
 [Power 3]: [Explanation and evidence]
 “

 One-Punch Man Threat Level:
 Now, imagine “Character” suddenly appeared in the world of One-Punch Man and wanted to cause trouble!
 Based on their powers, what threat level would the Hero Association give them?
 Would they be a Wolf, Tiger, Demon, Dragon, or even God level threat?
 Please explain why you think they would fit that level.
 Use the evidence from their powers and stats to back up your answer.

-Text:
+Follow the format below when writing about this.

+Threat level format:
+“
+## Classification: **Dragon-Level Threat**
+- Reasoning: [Explanation and evidence]
+- Limitations: [Explanation and evidence]
+- Considerations: [Explanation and evidence]
+“

+Text in general:
 Please use as little text as possible, I want a deep analysis and not an essay.
 Make sure it is written like a ".md" file.
 Keep in mind that this is only a model/prompt for multiple characters.
 So if one of these requirements can't be met using "Character", skip it.
 ```